-The Act applies to any ‘covered transaction’ (ie, a transaction by or with any foreign person that could result in control of a US business by a foreign person).8 Each of these terms is further defined in the regulations.
+The Act applies to any ‘covered transaction’ (ie, a transaction by or with any foreign person that could result in control of a US business by a foreign person).7 Each of these terms is further defined in the regulations.

 A ‘transaction’ includes mergers, acquisitions or takeovers, and can include the acquisition of an ownership interest, the conversion of convertible voting instruments and the formation of a joint venture.

 The concept of control is broader than in the US antitrust context because it is based on function rather than structure.
-Control turns on the ability to determine, direct or decide matters affecting an entity, and the regulations specifically recognise dominant minority control.9 In practice, CFIUS interprets control very broadly.
+Control turns on the ability to determine, direct or decide matters affecting an entity, and the regulations specifically recognise dominant minority control.8 In practice, CFIUS interprets control very broadly.

 Foreign persons include any foreign national, foreign government or foreign entity, or any entity over which control is exercised or exercisable by a foreign national, foreign government or foreign entity.

-A US business is one engaged in interstate commerce in the United States and thus is not limited to businesses incorporated in the United States.
+A US business is one engaged in interstate commerce in the United States and is therefore not limited to businesses incorporated in the United States.
 Accordingly, the Act may be implicated when a foreign entity acquires another foreign entity and indirectly acquires its US subsidiary.

 What information is required in a filing?

 The notification must include substantial information regarding the nature of the transaction, the nature of the business to be acquired and the identity of the foreign acquiring person.
-The specific information that must be included is outlined in the regulations.10 With respect to the US business to be acquired, CFIUS requires information about, among other things, its US government contracts, clearances and licences.
+The specific information that must be included is outlined in the regulations.9 With respect to the US business to be acquired, CFIUS requires information about, among other things, its US government contracts, clearances and licences.
 With respect to the foreign acquiring person, information must be provided regarding its ownership structure, and certain personal identifier information must be provided about its board of directors and executive management to permit background checks to be conducted by the US government.